 When it comes to aftercare for eyelash extensions, lash clients will only listen to what they want to hear, so we need to manage their expectations!
 If you stand in front of them and just let the aftercare instructions roll off your tongue, it’s likely that they will take absolutely no notice whatsoever.

 Try a different tack, use bite size pieces little and often – the first time you meet them at consultation you’re going to ‘prep’ them, why not tell them the basics of lash aftercare too!
 So, what are the basics of caring for eyelash extensions?
+And what lash extension aftercare do we recommend?

 Tell clients to avoid ‘steamy’ experiences for 24 hours afterwards.
 This includes saunas, steam rooms, the gym, hoovering, but also standing by the kettle waiting for it to boil, opening the dishwasher while it’s on and oven door while cooking – who knew these household dangers lay in wait ready to ruin your beautiful lash extensions?